Evidence (musician)

 Michael Taylor Perretta (born December 10, 1976), known professionally as Evidence, is an American rapper and record producer from Venice, Los Angeles, California.
-He is also a member of the group Dilated Peoples, as well as being one-half of Step Brothers with The Alchemist.
-Before creating music, Perretta was a graffiti artist.
+He is also a member of the group Dilated Peoples, as well as being one-half of Step Brothers with the Alchemist.
+Evidence was included in the nomination for a Grammy Award for Album of the Year because of his production work on the Kanye West debut album The College Dropout.

 Early life

-Evidence was born Michael Perretta on December 10, 1976 in Venice, Los Angeles, California to Louis Michael Perretta, an Italian American, and actress Jana Taylor, who appeared in American television shows in the 1960s and 1970s.
-Growing up he lived next to Quincy Jones III’s studio.
-He learned the ins and outs of recording and emceeing there.
+Evidence was born Michael Perretta on December 10, 1976, in Venice, Los Angeles, California, to Louis Michael Perretta, an Italian American, and actress Jana Taylor, who appeared in American television shows in the 1960s and 1970s.
+Growing up he lived next to the studio of Quincy Jones III.
+He learned music production there.